 Frequent intercourse without birth control usually results in pregnancy:

-To maximize the chance of pregnancy, couples should have frequent intercourse in the 6—and particularly the 3 days—before the ovaries release an egg (ovulation).
-Ovulation usually occurs in the middle of the menstrual cycle, which is about halfway between the first day of one period and the first day of the next.
+To maximize the chance of pregnancy, couples should have frequent intercourse in the 6 days—and particularly the 3 days—before the ovaries release an egg (ovulation).
+Ovulation usually occurs in the middle of the menstrual cycle, which is about 14 days before the first day of a women's next period.

 Two of the more common methods women can use to estimate when ovulation occurs are